mcaacm/Nonadiabatic-transition-paths-from-quantum-jump-trajectories-data-archive/README.md

 To change the compiler or library linking settings, edit 'Makefile'.

-Note, all programs that call a setup function will write a file 'evic.txt' which includes information about the average characteristics of energy eigenvectors of in the format '(coupling coordinate) (tuning coordinate) (energy) (diabatic population 1) (diabatic population 2)'.
+Note, all programs that call a setup function will write a file 'evic.txt' which includes information about the average characteristics of energy eigenvectors of in the format:

+'(coupling coordinate) (tuning coordinate) (energy) (diabatic population 1) (diabatic population 2)'.

+A more human readable version is in 'eigenvector_info.txt' with columns labeled.
-All programs also produce a file, "plot_ev.txt" which merely contains '(eigenvecor number) (-100 or 100) (eigenvector energy)' which can be used to plot the energies of the eigenvectors.
+All programs also produce a file, 'plot_ev.txt' which merely contains:

+'(eigenvecor number) (-100 or 100) (eigenvector energy)'

+which can be used to plot the energies of the eigenvectors.

 It is recommended to use atomic units for all calculations.
 Although the value of reduced Planck's constant can be changed in the parameters file, this option was not thoroughly